Seven Self-Care Tips so You Can Enjoy the Holidays

 1. Acknowledge the busy-ness of the holidays.

-For many, holiday fun and festivities can also be a very stressful time of the year.
+For many, holiday fun can also be a very stressful time of the year.
 Remember, not all stress is bad.
 Stress does increase performance, but only up to a point.
 Stress management is the key to coping effectively and getting through holiday stress.

 2. Courageously practice saying “no” and give yourself permission for self-care.